NASA-DEVELOP/dnppy/undeployed/proj_code/README.md

  * A brief description of this folders content and how it was used in meeting the projects objectives.
  * How to run the code, and the order in which scripts are executed or processes were run, if applicable.
  * The dependencies and packages required to run the scripts including versions. (ex: dnppy, gdal, scipy, matplotlib)
 5. zip the folder containing this file up and send it to the geoinformatics point of contact.
-It will then be made available through the develop github account for download by the public.
+It will then be made available right here on github for download and reference by the public.

 Do not include any non-text files in this folder!
 This means no sample raster data or extensive shapefiles.
 Your whole zipped folder should be only a few kilobytes in size.